src-d/blog/.github/ISSUE_TEMPLATE/new-blog-post.md

 * Short description: What is the topic?
 Any main takeaways?
 * Categories:
 * Deadlines: are there any deadlines for this? do we need to wait for any other event?

-## Table of contents

-What are the main sections of the blog post?
-What will each one explain?
+* Link to draft in google doc:

 ## Management

 This section will be filled by @vcoisne

 * State: (proposed | writing | written | published)
-* Scheduled:
-* Link to post:
+* Check Blog calendar to see when it's scheduled

-## Social Media

-* Wording for tweet:
-* Hashtags:
-* Subreddits:

-*NOTE* Please write in short lines so the review is easier to do.